The Young People: Production

 In August 2025, Osgood Perkins announced The Young People under his first-look deal with Neon.
 Perkins would write and direct while Lola Tung and Nico Parker were attached to star in the film.
-Principal photography began on October 20, 2025 in Vancouver, and is expected to wrap on December 12.
+Principal photography began on October 20, 2025 in Vancouver, and wrapped on December 12.
 Brendan Hines, Tatiana Maslany, Johnny Knoxville, and Heather Graham joined the cast in late October.
 Nicole Kidman joined the cast in November.

 Release

 The Young People is scheduled to be released in 2026.